 Designed to connect and engage multiple business teams, this tool facilitates a collaborative approach to evaluating access and inclusion across ten key areas of your business.
 Use it to build awareness and understanding; highlight areas of success; identify gaps; and develop a roadmap for the future.
 When your colleagues are involved in the journey, you’re likely to get a lot more engagement.

 The power of storytelling

 Storytelling also has a powerful role to play.
 You only need to look at our video series about how we’ve connected people with disability to business, to see how stories help build confidence and change people’s attitudes about disability in the workplace.

 A disability employee resource group (ERG) is another way to effectively engage people in your organisation’s journey.
 It can be a good source of information about the challenges people experience in the workplace; a helpful reference point for your staff; and a valuable route for consultation on policies, practices and procedures.
 Use it to send out positive messages about your organisation’s objectives and tell stories of the positive changes taking place.
 A strong ERG, senior executive champion and diversity and inclusion practitioner can be a very powerful combination.

 Kate Nash OBE is the world’s leading authority in ‘networkology’ – the science behind the growth of workplace disability networks/resource groups.
-As keynote speaker at our 10th Annual National Conference coming up in May, Kate will explore the key ingredients to achieving long-term cultural and systemic change, and deliver her top tips for engaging people in disability inclusion.
-Kate will also lead a Networkology Workshop the day after the Conference about how to build a disability confident organisation from the inside out.
+As keynote speaker at our 2018 National Conference, Kate explored the key ingredients to achieve long-term cultural and systemic change, and delivered her top tips for engaging people in disability inclusion.

 Learn from others